 These coconut macaroons are everything they’re supposed to be—sweet, moist, and tender on the inside, crunchy and golden on the outside.
 So simple and so delicious, they’re almost too easy to whip up at a moment’s notice.

 My love for coconut runs deep.
 If yours does too, these macaroons will completely satisfy all of your coconut cravings.
-They’re creamy, moist, and chewy on the inside with a delightfully crisp exterior and coconutty all the way through.
-With just the right amount of sweetness, they also happen to be naturally gluten-free.
+Moist and chewy on the inside with a crisp, golden exterior, they’re bursting with rich coconut flavor.
+Naturally gluten-free and with just the right amount of sweet, they’re sure to delight everyone that tries them.

 Sweetened Or Unsweetened Coconut